At A Glance

 The Gaza Strip came under Palestinian control.
 The area, 40 km long and 10 km wide, is home to around 1.7 million Palestinians and is one of the most densely populated places on earth.

-In June 2007, a power struggle between Fatah and the more militant Hamas spilled over into fighting between armed factions on the streets of Gaza in which around 100 people died.
+In June 2007, a power struggle between Hamas and Fatah led to fighting between armed factions on the streets of Gaza in which around 100 people died.
 Hamas declared control over Gaza, leading President Mahmoud Abbas to dissolve the Hamas-led unity government and set up an emergency, Fatah-based government in the West Bank.

 The border crossing into Egypt at Rafah is theoretically run by the Palestinians under EU monitoring.

 Egypt closed the border after Hamas' takeover, except to allow food and medicine into Gaza, and to allow a few Gazans - including those seeking medical treatment or to study - into Egypt.
-That changed in May 2011, when a new Egyptian government re-opened the border for people and eased visa restrictions on Palestinians.
+In May 2011, a new Egyptian government under President Mohamed Morsi re-opened the border for people and eased visa restrictions on Palestinians.
+The Egyptian military closed the border again when it ousted Morsi in 2013.

 Israel launched its biggest offensive in Gaza in four decades.
-It said its aim was to stop militants firing rockets into the Jewish state.
+It said its aim was to stop militants firing rockets into Israel.

 According to the Palestinian Centre for Human Rights, 1,417 people including 926 civilians were killed during Israel's Dec.
 27-Jan.
 18 offensive.
 Israel lost 10 soldiers and three civilians in the fighting.
 Israel estimated 1,166 Palestinians were killed, 295 of them civilians.